-The College has a variety of contractual agreements ranging from purchase orders, construction contracts, consultant contracts, service contracts, and lease purchase agreements.
-We follow the GovGuam procurement rules and regulations.
-Guam Community College has its own procurement office which review and process contracts and purchase orders.
-The Procurement Office is also responsible for preparing bid documents, Request for Proposals (RFP) and Request for Information (RFI) packets.
+The College has a variety of contractual agreements ranging from purchase orders, construction contracts, educational consultant contracts, service contracts, and lease purchase agreements.
+GCC follows the GovGuam procurement rules and regulations.
+Guam Community College's Materials Management Office (MMO) procures all goods and services for the College.
+The MMO reviews processes requisitions into a purchase order, contract, or travel authorization to ensure that the procurement rules and regulations are followed.
+The MMO is also responsible for preparing documents in order to issue Invitation for Bids (IFB), Request for Proposals (RFP) and Request for Information (RFI) to procure goods and services for the College.

-The President and the Vice President of Finance and Administration, with the assistance of the legal counsel, when necessary, review all contractual agreements to ensure that the language in the contract is in line with established procurement laws and regulations and consistent with the mission and goals of the institution.
+The President and the Vice President of Finance and Administration reviews all contractual agreements to ensure that the language in the contract is in line with established procurement laws and regulations and consistent with the mission and goals of the institution.
+When necessary, legal counsel may be asked to review some contracts to ensure that all the clauses are adequate and complies with all legal requirements.
 Included in all contractual agreements are sections covering termination of the agreement as well the appeal process for disputes.
 The termination section covers situations where the contractor fails to perform in whole or in part any of its obligations.
 The dispute section covers the appeal process where the contractor can present merits for the reconsideration of the College's decision to terminate the contractual agreement.